IzaakBH/SCC363/README.md

 If an issue is too complex to complete in a short time frame, create new issues on the board and assign them to the current sprint.
 These can then be implemented on their own branches.

+To start the spring localhost on your machine, run (Linux/OSX) -> './mvnw spring-boot:run' (Windows) -> 'mvnw spring-boot:run'